jakub-mazak/nandgame/README.md

 ### Special parts
 There are 2 special parts in every file: INPUT, OUTPUT representing the input and output variables.

+### Parts with one output
+The output is named "DEF".

 ## Custom parts
 Custom parts' names are of the format "\<name\>".